ntrappe/cse110-w21-group33/admin/misc/rules/rules.md

 ---

 ### Part 5: Conflict Resolution
-1. If a team member is not meeting deadlines, the team agrees to do X to address the problem before bringing up the issue to a TA or professor.
+1. If a team member is not meeting deadlines: <br/>
+(a) if that individual is a member, then the team agrees that that person's group leader should meet with them 1:1 to discuss the issue and steps to move forward. <br/>
+(b) if that individual is a leader, then the team agrees to replace them. <br/>
-2. If a team member is being disrespectful towards another, the team agrees to do X to address it.
+2. If a team member is being disrespectful towards another: <br/>
+(a) if that individual is a member, then the team agrees that that person's group leader should meet with them 1:1 to discuss the issue and steps to move forward. <br/>
+(b) if that individual is a leader, then the team agrees to replace them. <br/>
-3. If a team member is unresponsive or not keeping in touch, the team agrees to do X.
+3. If a team member is failing to meet code, github, or documentation standards, the team agrees to do X. <br/>
+(a) if that individual is a member, then the team agrees that that person's group leader should meet with them 1:1 to discuss the issue and steps to move forward. <br/>
+(b) if that individual is a leader, then the team agrees to replace them. <br/>
-4. If a team member is failing to meet code, github, or documentation standards, the team agrees to do X.
+4. If a team member is unresponsive or not keeping in touch, then the team agrees to meet and discuss whether an alternate form of communication is better.
+Otherwise, they will be reported to the TA.

 ##### :rotating_light: Initial here ...